-- Apply a variety of communication strategies to effectively and respectfully build positive relationships through verbal, nonverbal, written and technological means with clients, their families; occupational therapists; physiotherapists; other health care providers and team members. - Establish, develop, foster, maintain and bring closure to client-centered, positive therapeutic relationships while demonstrating sensitivity to the individual and his/her culture. - Perform responsively and effectively through application of disciplinary knowledge that contributes to the development, implementation and modification of intervention and/or treatment plans while under the supervision and in collaboration with the occupational therapist and/or physiotherapist. - Practice in a legal, ethical and professional manner demonstrating conduct that meets expectations of members of society and the profession. - Collect, document and complete client records in a thorough, objective, accurate and non-judgemental manner.
-Through effective interpretation and communication of this data, students will participate in determining client progress toward specific outcomes as established in the plan of care by the occupational therapist and/or physiotherapist. - Recognize and apply principles that support safety in the workplace and will adhere to all guidelines, procedures, protocols and standards to ensure personal safety and contribute to the safety of others.
+- perform responsibly and effectively through application of evidence-based disciplinary knowledge contributing to the development, implementation and modification of treatment plans while under the supervision and in collaboration with the occupational and/or physical therapist - demonstrate sensitivity to the individual's culture, diversity, and abilities by establishing, developing, fostering, maintaining and bringing closure to client-centered, positive therapeutic relationships - collect, document and complete client records in a thorough, objective, accurate, confidential, and nonjudgmental manner.
+Through effective interpretation and communication of this data, students will participate in determining client progress toward specific outcomes as established in the plan of care by the Occupational Therapist and/or Physical Therapist. - recognize and apply principles that support safety in the workplace and adhere to all guidelines, procedures, protocols and standards to ensure personal safety and contribute to the safety of others.